On Nielsen realization and manifold models for classifying spaces: Introduction

 \item Any $\Gamma$-manifold appearing in assertion~\eqref{the:special_case_of_ultiimate_theorem_intro:existence} is pseudo-free;

 \item Any two $\Gamma$-manifolds appearing in assertion~\eqref{the:special_case_of_ultiimate_theorem_intro:existence} are $\Gamma$-homeomorphic.

 \end{enumerate} \end{theorem}

-If we require that our manifold model for $\eub{\Gamma}$ is pseudo-free, then the conditions (M), (NM), and (H) are automatically satisfied as explained in~\cite[Lemma~1.9]{Lueck(2022_Poincare_models)}.
+If we require that our manifold model for $\eub{\Gamma}$ is pseudo-free, then the conditions (M), (NM), and (OH) are automatically satisfied as explained in~\cite[Lemma~1.9]{Lueck(2022_Poincare_models)}.
 Hence these conditions have to appear in Theorem~\ref{the:special_case_of_ultiimate_theorem_intro}.